How to Crochet a Hat for Beginners

 There are a few basic things you will need before you get started:

 1.Yarn – You can’t crochet a hat without yarn!
 In the beginning, it is best to use a yarn that is easy to work with, such as a worsted weight yarn.
-Novelty yarns (like eyelash yarns) and bulky weight yarns are difficult to work with because it is difficult to see the individual stitches clearly.
-Plain worsted weight yarns are the easiest with which to work.
+Novelty yarns (like eyelash yarns) and bulky weight yarns are difficult to work with because it is hard to see the individual stitches clearly.
+Plain worsted weight yarns are the easiest to work with because the stitches are easy to see.

 2.Crochet Hooks – Crochet hooks come in many different sizes and styles.
 There are bamboo, plastic, and metal hooks in sizes A through Q. The type of yarn you are working with determines the size hook you will need for your project.
 Since we’re working with worsted weight yarn for this project, you’ll want to use either a G or H size hook.
 I personally prefer the G hook because I like how the yarn fits nicely in the crook of it.
 To me, the H hook is slightly too big, but it is a matter of preference.